-In particular, you will be required to comply and may be requested to demonstrate compliance with:
+In particular, you will be required to comply with:

-- State/territory legislation in relation to working with children - Australian Industry Participation policy - Workplace Gender Equality Act (2012) reporting requirements.
+- State/territory legislation in relation to working with children - Australian Industry Participation policy.

-10.2.1.
+10.3.1.
 Australian Industry Participation (AIP)

 If your approved grant is equal to or over \$20 million, you may need to develop an Australian Industry Participation plan (AIP plan) in accordance with the AIP policy.
 The AIP policy area will consider whether you need to complete an AIP plan based on the nature of your project and opportunities for Australian suppliers to provide goods and services.